sophiarubens/sophiarubens/README.md

-working on: 21-cm intensity mapping, CHORD systematics
+studying: 21-cm intensity mapping, CHORD systematics

 these days: Python, Mathematica

-historically: C, Fortran, MATLAB
+previously: C, Fortran, MATLAB

 <!---
 sophiarubens/sophiarubens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.